cortexrd/Knack-Toolkit-Library/README.md

 8)  Copy all that CSS code to another file named **ACB\_*AppName*.css** and save it, for the same reasons as stated above for .js.

-9)  Open a browser to your Knack App.
+9)  Open a browser to your Knack app.

 10) Check console logs to see if all is looking good.